Mari language: Case

 If a locative statement was to be made about an animate object, postpositions would be used.

 Additionally, terms denoting family members have vocative forms.
 These are, however, not created with a specific paradigm, and only exist in a few pre-defined cases.

 Hill Mari has these cases, plus the abessive case (of the form -де), which is used to form adverbials stating without the involvement or influence of which an action happens.

 Number

-Mari, though an agglutinative language, does not have a separate morpheme to signify plurality.
-There are three particles, which are attached to the end of words with a hyphen, used to signify plural.
+Mari has three morphemes to signify plurality.
+Plurality is not always marked and may be inferred from semantics.